ElephantsGroup/eg-user/docs/data-model.md

 # Data Model

-When Yii2-user is installed the database is configured using the Yii2-user data model.
+When eg-user is installed the database is configured using the eg-user data model.

-It can be useful to know what's going on in the database when Yii2-user is integrated your application.
+It can be useful to know what's going on in the database when eg-user is integrated your application.

 ## Entity Relation Diagram